The Side Hustle That Earned Me Almost $70,000 In One Year & How I Did It

 My goal was to build a business with zero debt and so I started budgeting for my business (learn more here) and I also started a business savings account and once I paid my business taxes whatever was left over was what I used to invest back into the business.

 Over time I purchased new professional camera bodies, a variety of lens, editing software and also lighting and transportation equipment.

-If you are a photographer and are interested, my core arsenal consisted of: Two Nikon Professional DSLR camera bodies, the 70-200mm, the 50mm 1.4, the 24-70mm and the 60mm macro Nikon Lens.
+If you are a photographer and are interested, my core arsenal consisted of Two Nikon Professional DSLR camera bodies, the 70-200mm, the 50mm 1.4, the 24-70mm and the 60mm macro Nikon Lens.
 I also frequently rented the Nikon 85mm and 105mm lenses.
 My favorite photography book is called Understanding Exposure - I highly recommend it, it's an excellent book.

-Like I mentioned above, I'm a huge fan of building business with no debt, most especially a side hustle.
+Like I mentioned above, I'm a huge fan of building a business with no debt, most especially a side hustle.
 If you are getting started or are already running a side hustle, take things slowly and spend money as you make it so you are not operating on a negative balance.

 4. I put in the work

 There's no substitute for hard work and I worked hard at this business.
 After working at my day job (where I worked on average 60 hours a week), in the evenings (and sometimes early in the morning before I went to work) I was on my computer sorting and editing photos and on the weekends I was busy photographing weddings and other events.
 I remember incredibly crazy summers doing back to back weddings - Friday night, Saturday and then on Sunday.